Greenbaum-Lab/FWASS/README.md

 There is a requirements.txt file in the repository for specific versions.
 The repository supposed to work just fine with other versions as well.

+If you use .xlsx files, you might need to pip or conda install openpyxl as well.

-#### Make sure to work with Python3.
-This was not tested with Python2!
+#### <u>Make sure to work with Python3.
+This was not tested with Python2!</u>

 ### Running command line